-In a recent interview I did with Fierce in the City, I was asked a question about role models, and wrote this:
+In a recent interview I did [edit: no longer online], I was asked a question about role models, and wrote this:

 I always find that interesting that women usually grow up perfectly able to imagine themselves as male characters, or as female versions of male characters.
 Like, when you first started watching Mad Men, you certainly didn’t want to be Betty or Midge.
 And you root for Peggy, but you don’t want her life.
 And you didn’t want to date or work with Don Draper.
 You wanted to BE Don Draper — except keeping all the awesome parts and taking out all the sexist, racist, douchebag parts.
 Right?
 I mean … right?